|

 adding a cup of peat mix per person per day.

-- Don't get over energetic about turning the drum - it
+Don't get over energetic about turning the drum; it

-affect of slowing the process down.
+effect of slowing the process down.
 Rotate the drum

 about 4-6 complete revolutions every 2-3 days and let the